burkeholland/nuxt-appservice-windows/README.md

 ## Deploying To Azure AppService for Windows

 Windows leverages Kudu to do the build and IISNode to run the project.
 This means that some additional files/changes are required.
+These changes have already been made to this project - for your deployment pleasure.

 1. A `.deployment` file must be present in the project to instruct Kudu to run `npm install`.